engineyard/ey-docs/pages/beta-rubinius-environment-with-cloud-trial.md

 This procedure applies only to the Rubinius Alpha on the trial account.

-The trial is setup with a streamlined workflow that automatically creates a Ruby-based environment.
+The trial account is setup with a streamlined workflow that automatically creates a Ruby-based environment.
 To work around this, you reconfigure the environment as a Rubinius one.

 ###To reconfigure the environment for Rubinius